 Error message with VMware Cloud Flex Storage IP addresses

-These IP addresses are used by Service Management to communicate with VMware Cloud Flex Storage to perform tasks such as new activations, upgrades, monitoring, and deactivation.
+These IP addresses are used to communicate with VMware Cloud Flex Storage to perform tasks such as new activations, upgrades, monitoring, and deactivation.
 Without the ability to communicate through these IP addresses, VMware Cloud Flex Storage cannot deploy or manage your service instances or properly authenticate with your organization.

 Additionally, you also need to add the main VMware Cloud Flex Storage IP address to your Organization's authentication policy allow list.